syncfusion-content/winui-docs/winui/Cartesian-Charts/Trackball.md

 ![Trackball templte support for Trackball in WinUI Cartesian Chart](Trackball_images/WinUI_cartesian_chart_trackball_label_template.png)

-### Applying palette to the series label
+### Applying series interior to the label

-Palette or interior color of the Series is applied to the series label by setting [UseSeriesPalette]() to True as shown in the following code snippet.
+Interior color of the series is applied to the series label by setting [UseSeriesPalette]() to true as shown in the following code snippet.

 {% tabs %}